-In the last post on this subject (POST-DISASTER PERSONALITIES : Part 2 – How to Identify Them In Today’s World) I went over identifying post-disaster personality types in today’s world by occupation and personality signs.
-Being able to recognize thee potential personality types is important to good situational awareness.
+In the last post on this subject I went over identifying post-disaster personality types in today’s world by occupation and personality signs.
+Being able to recognize the potential typical personality types is important to good Situational Awareness (SA).
 It is even more important to know about the “hybrids” and the danger associated with them.
 Don’t be blind-sided, be informed and aware.

 Most law enforcement personnel, by a large margin, currently are herding dogs; some very aggressively so.
 They will tend to be younger, 20’s & 30’s or older late 50’s+.
-They will tend to be single, muscular from strenuous physical training and steroid users.
-The steroid users will be the most dangerous subset of this group due to the resulting increased aggression from steroid use.
-Law enforcement personnel are used to unquestioned authority and instant compliance.
+They will tend to be single, muscular from strenuous physical training and steroid use.
+The steroid users will be the most dangerous subset of this group due to the resulting and increased aggression from steroid use.
+Law enforcement personnel are used to unquestioned authority and instant compliance from those they deal with.
 They are also used to large supporting systems (i.e. courts, other agencies, unions, etc.) to back them up regardless of the situation.
 They will most likely expect unquestioned support regardless of their actions.
 This group of personality types will be very susceptible to a owner/master or wolf hiding among the flock.
-They will gravitate to them because they crave and respect that “power” once again and they are willing to commit violence to reacquire it.
+They will gravitate to them because they crave and respect that “power” and “authority” once again…and they are willing to commit violence to reacquire it.

 A owner/master in sheep’s clothing.
 This person is similar to a “wolf in sheep’s clothing” and must be watched for.

-However, that can be far more dangerous overall to the group.
+However, this person can be very dangerous overall to the group.
 Left unchecked they will think that whatever power-grabbing scheme they are hatching is working.
-They will fell certain that they can achieve their goal of becoming an owner/master.
+They will feel certain that they can achieve their goal of becoming an owner/master.
 One key indicator will be they will tend to be a primary or constant source of conflict.
 Not a “complaining” type of conflict or assertively offering alternatives.
-But these people will be more playing one person of against another in order to create doubt in people’s minds of someone else, probably the group leader.
-This person is not likely to be a “physical person” and not likely to be found among sheep dogs or herding dogs.
+But these people will be more playing one person off against another in order to create doubt in people’s minds of someone else, probably the group leader.
+This person is not likely to be a “physical person” and not likely to be found among sheepdogs or herding dogs.
 This person is likely to lay low with the sheep until they can put together a sufficient power base and then move against existing leadership.
 They may try to gain some control over the sheep/herding dogs so they can have an opportunity to identify current or potential herding dogs.
 They would then use deception and promises of power/rewards to lure current or potential herding dogs into doing their bidding.
 Once a latent owner/master has established himself, he is likely to attempt (and succeeding in) surrounding himself with herding dogs.
 He may also be successful attracting some “wolves in sheep’s clothing” as well.
-But this will only occur should he appear to have a high likelihood of maintaining and growing his power.
+But likely only occur should he appear to have a high probability of maintaining and growing his power.

 The “wolves” would most likely be his “secret” weapon kept hidden while doing his dirty work for him.
 That would be different than his use of herding dogs which he would use as tools of intimidation.
 Once found out, a latent or rising owner/master is not likely to willingly give up his power base.
 He may feign that move in needed, but it will only be a deception to buy him more time to grow stronger and improve his chances of success later.
 Once a latent owner/master makes a move against existing leadership he will be hard to deal with; he will know he will likely only have one real chance to establish himself as the new leader.
 He will place all of his efforts and resources into play once he makes his move.
 Watch for a hidden resource he keeps in reserve to be his “stop gap” or “last resort” option.

 For hybrids inter-personal relationships are difficult in normal times; they will become exponentially more so when you are talking post-disaster.
-If we are talking TEOTWAWKI then it will rise to incredible heights of difficulty to figure out who these people really are and what they are capable of.
+If we are talking TEOTWAWKI it will be difficult to figure out who these people really are and what they are capable of.
 The reason being is our normal personal and societal boundaries, limitations, rules and morals will be absent, whether in actuality or only perception.

 You, as well as all those in your family and/or group, will need to be hyper-vigilant in assessing people on a regular basis, especially “new-comers.”
 You will have to establish baseline behaviors for each person and then watch for deviations from that baseline.
 Situational Awareness of people, including your own people, will have to be spot-on recognizing deviant behavior.
 Or you may suffer missing signs that could point to personality shifts.
 Worse yet, you could miss the signs that a person falls within one of the three dangerous hybrids mentioned above.